-Decarbonisation of Our Travel and Transport
+Decarbonisation of our travel and transport

-- Own and lease 16 electric or hybrid vehicles (with nine more on order) - Installation of seven EV charging points at our facilities - Provision of staff bicycles to travel to our other sites - Hydrogen gas harnessed from solar panels to power a Port work boat (Clean Maritime Demonstration) - Installation of batteries to help charge the EV fleet - Cycle to Work Scheme, travel and biking discounts, secure bike and shower facilities at the Civic Centre
+- Own and lease 16 electric or hybrid vehicles (with nine more on order). - Installation of seven electric vehicle (EV) charging points at our facilities. - Provision of staff bicycles to travel to our other sites. - Hydrogen gas harnessed from solar panels to power a Port work boat (Clean Maritime Demonstration). - Installation of batteries to help charge the EV fleet. - Cycle to Work scheme, travel and biking discounts, secure bike and shower facilities at the Civic Centre.

-Decarbonisation of Our Buildings and Assets
+Decarbonisation of our buildings and assets

-- Improved insulation and windows - Building management systems and enhanced equipment controls - Solar power and solar battery storage systems - Replacement LED lighting in buildings, floodlights at the Port, and 15,000 streetlights - Existing heating systems replaced with more efficient ones - Installing motion sensors on lighting - Seawater flushing toilets, seawater heat transfer pumps and roof wind cowls for natural ventilation at the new Portsmouth International Port Passenger Terminal
+- Improved insulation and windows. - Building management systems and enhanced equipment controls. - Solar power and solar battery storage systems. - Replacement LED lighting in buildings and floodlights at Portsmouth International Port. - 15,000 streetlights fitted with LED bulbs. - Existing heating systems replaced with more efficient ones. - Installing motion sensors on lighting. - Portsmouth International Port's new cruise terminal generates more energy that it consumes by using solar panels and wind turbines to generate power, and sea water pumps to heat and cool the building. - Buying 100% renewable energy for our buildings